-The computer provides (4) levels of password security: administrative-level (supervisor), user-level (user), HDD access and Password on Boot.
-These passwords prevent unauthorized access to the computer.
+The computer provides two levels of password security: administrative-level (supervisor) and user-level (user).
+Either password prevents unauthorized access to the computer.
 The supervisor password enables full access to all System Setup fields.
 The user password enables full access to only the Set User Password and Password on boot security fields and read access to all other System Setup fields.
-The HDD Password controls access to the hard drive.